Dorian is now a Category 1 Hurricane, storm forecast to become a major hurricane

 *May make landfall late Sunday into early Monday as a Category 3 Hurricane in Florida

-Dorian became a hurricane Wednesday afternoon with 75 mph winds and gusts up to 90 mph.
-Dorian will continue to get stronger as it passes along the eastern edge of Puerto Rico and the U.S. Virgin Islands.
+Dorian became a hurricane Wednesday afternoon and currently has max winds of 80 mph with gusts to 100 mph.
 The storm will move over the Atlantic and possibly become a major hurricane and hit Florida late Sunday into Monday.

-Dorian took a jog northward Tuesday, which changed the track both for Puerto Rico.
-The far eastern edge of Puerto Rico and the U.S. Virgin Islands will see the most impact from Dorian.

-The latest track from the National Hurricane Center has the storm passing over eastern Puerto Rico Wednesday afternoon to early Wednesday night, then heading north of the Bahamas.
-It nears the U.S. coast and then strengthen into a hurricane before a possible landfall late Sunday night into Monday morning in Florida.
-Some models turn Dorian north and bring it near Cape Hatteras, North Carolina Tuesday into Wednesday.

 Click here to see the animated radar loop of Dorian